 Bankruptcy court judge approves Cal Neva Resort & Casino settlement

-A U.S. Bankruptcy Court judge in Reno, Nev., has signed off on a deal that paves the way for Cal Neva Resort & Casino to be acquired by a Silicon Valley billionaire.
+A U.S. Bankruptcy Court judge in Reno has signed off on a deal that paves the way for Cal Neva Resort & Casino to be acquired by a Silicon Valley billionaire.

-Judge Gregg W. Zive approved a compromise and settlement agreement between creditors tied to the resort and casino, which is located in Crystal Bay, Nev.
+Judge Gregg W. Zive approved a compromise and settlement agreement between creditors tied to the resort and casino, which is located in Crystal Bay.
 The judgment was entered on Tuesday, Dec.
 26.

 Lawrence Investments LLC, a venture capital investment firm headed by Oracle Corp. co-founder Larry Ellison, will assume control of the property.
 Lawrence Investments LLC will pay $35.8 million to acquire the resort and casino.